rstafford/HOL5314/README.md

    helm delete storage-${NAMESPACE} --purge
    ```

-1. Ensure you stop the HTTP port-forward commands using `CTRL-C`.
+1. Ensure you stop the port-forward command using `CTRL-C`.